Agriculture Mortgage Loan Requirements

 It’s important to find a lender that will provide the support you need to understand your options.
-As one of the leading lenders in the agricultural space, AgAmerica hears many overlapping questions from those seeking a farm loan, including:
+As one of the leading lenders in the agricultural space, AgAmerica hears many overlapping questions from those seeking an agriculture mortgage loan, including:

-• What are the requirements for a farm loan?
+- What are the requirements for an agriculture mortgage loan?

-• What is the best type of loan for my needs?
+- What is the best type of agriculture mortgage loan for my needs?

-Most lenders have similar farm loan application requirements.
-You can find out if you pre-qualify at AgAmerica by taking a 30-second verification quiz.
-But if you meet the requirements listed below, you would most likely be eligible to apply for a loan with any farm loan lender.
+Most lenders have similar agriculture mortgage loan application requirements.
+You can find general requirements for agriculture mortgage loans on the AgAmerica website, but exceptions may apply on a case-by-case basis.
+Typically, if you meet the requirements listed below, you would most likely be eligible to apply for an agriculture mortgage loan.

-• Land Ownership – To qualify for a land loan, you must own or plan to buy 25 acres or more.
+- Land Ownership – To qualify for an agriculture mortgage loan, you must own or plan to buy 25 acres or more.

-• Property Value – AgAmerica loans cannot exceed 75% of the land’s value.
+- Property Value – AgAmerica loans cannot exceed 75 percent of the land’s value.

-Once you’ve established you’re eligible, the next step is to understand what documents will be needed when applying for a farm loan.
+Once you’ve established you’re eligible, the next step is to understand what documents will be needed when applying for an agriculture mortgage loan.

 Not every farmer has a perfectly crafted business plan ready to go or an updated debt schedule laid out.
 With singular expertise in the ag finance space, we can help you gather the necessary documents to put your best foot forward.
 The following information is what most agricultural lenders require to approve a farm loan.